G-HT4TFH19W6

 How to Make Earl Grey Sugar Cookies

 Preheat oven to 350°F (175°C).
-In a large bowl, beat the softened butter and sugar together for 2–3 minutes until light and fluffy.
+In a large bowl, beat the softened butter and Earl Grey tea leaves until combined.
+Add the sugar and cream for 2–3 minutes until light and fluffy.
 This step creates that soft, tender texture we want in a sugar cookie.

-Mix in the egg, egg yolk, vanilla extract, and ground Earl Grey tea.
-Beat until fully combined.
+Mix in the egg, egg yolk and vanilla extract and beat until fully combined.

 4. Mix Dry Ingredients